cfsworkload/hybrid-data-store-v3/README.md

 ### Add Secure Gateway

-1. Using what you've learned, return to the bridge application's dashboard and add the **Secure Gateway** service from the **Intergration** category.
+1. Using what you've learned, return to the bridge application's dashboard and add the **Secure Gateway** service from the **Integration** category.
 2. In the service configuration, keep the default values and make sure the **App** field has selected your bridge application instead of  leaving the service unbound.
 3. Click **RESTAGE** and click **Overview** in the left sidebar.